beratkml/MSCYoutubeSummarizer/README.md

 ## Overview

 MSC Youtube Summarizer is a tool that summarizes english youtube videos locally using Ollama and Llamaindex.
-It provides a simple FastAPI server that scrapes youtube transcripts and stream the summarized content to clients using Streamlit.
+It provides a simple FastAPI server that scrapes youtube transcripts and streams the summarized content to client using Streamlit.

 ## Getting Started